 However, a mixture of pears of distinctly different varieties may be packed together in a sales package, provided they are uniform in quality and, for each variety concerned, in origin.
-However, in case of those mixtures uniformity in size is not required.
+Uniformity in size is not required.

 The visible part of the contents of the package must be representative of the entire contents.